 - Earning more exposure

-But, like me, most of the people start a blog just to earn some income online.
-However, it’s the last thing that you can expect getting from a blog since it takes a great deal of time.
+But, like me, most people start a blog just to earn some income online.
+However, it’s the last thing that you can expect to get from a blog since it takes a great deal of time.